DFE-Digital/get-help-with-tech/app/views/devices_guidance/preparing_ipads.md

 * USB charging cable
 * 3-point power adapter
-* a lightly padded neoprene sleeve (sleeves are packaged separately and may arrive on a different day to the iPads)
+* a lightly padded neoprene sleeve (sleeves are packaged separately and may arrive on a different day to the iPads).

 See the [full device specification](/devices/device-specification).